Eduardo Kac: 1990s

 In the 1990s, Kac continued creating telematic works, with Dialogical Drawing (1994) and Essay Concerning Human Understanding (1994) both using networks to explore the viewer experience of an artwork mediated between two sites in real time.
 In the latter case, the artwork joined a plant in New York city and a live canary in Kentucky in conversation.
 The inclusion of a bird and a plant as part of an interactive system is an early example of what Kac called interspecies communications.

 In 1996, Kac's space artwork Monogram was included in the DVD that flew to Saturn mounted to the side of the Cassini spacecraft.

 In Teleporting An Unknown State (1994), Kac built a system that allowed a plant to survive in a gallery, illuminated not by direct sunlight but by the action of local or remote viewers of the work.
 In practice, local or remote viewers of the work selected from a set of webcams facing the sky of distant cities.
 A video projector above the plant relayed the webcam images to the plant, thus enabling it to do photosynthesis with light transmitted remotely.
 As a result, the system transmitted light values (frequency and amplitude) from distant skies to a local plant.

-Notably, Kac coined the term "bio art" with his 1997 performance work Time Capsule.
+Kac coined the term "bio art" with his 1997 performance work Time Capsule.
 In Time Capsule, Kac implanted himself with an RFID chip originally designed for use in pets.
 A participant in Chicago then triggered the RFID scanned in the Brazilian gallery where Kac was performing, causing the scanner to display a unique code for the implant.
 Kac then registered himself on the pet database associated with the implant, becoming the first human to do so.
 Time Capsule was simultaneously live on television and the Internet.

-By the late 90s Kac defined himself either as a "transgenic artist" or a "bio artist", and was using biotechnology and genetics to create provocative works that concomitantly explore scientific techniques and critique them.
+By the late 90s Kac defined himself either as a "transgenic artist" or a "bio artist", and was using biotechnology and genetics to create works that used scientific techniques and simultaneously critiqued them.

 Kac's next transgenic artwork, created in 1998/99 and titled Genesis, involved him taking a quote from the Bible (Genesis 1:26 – "Let man have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moves upon the earth"), transferring it into Morse code, and finally, translating that Morse code (by a conversion principle specially developed by the artist for this work) into the base pairs of genetics.
 The new DNA sequence was introduced into bacteria.
 Participants were then able to shine ultraviolet lights onto the bacteria containing the new DNA, thus altering it.
 So when Kac translated it back to English, it said something completely different.
 Through this work, Kac encourages audiences to consider the new interconnectedness between biology, technology, and meaning.